-Special Guest Scholars and Artists-in-Residence in seminars and special workshops
+Special Guest Scholars and Artists-in-Residence in program seminars, tours and technique workshops

 This unique program offers critical methodologies for diverse art practices while exploring the problematics and implications when art and activism intersect.
 Participants will conceptualize their art by engaging their practice in critical discussions and exploring the possibilities and limitations of intention in the process of articulating artistic agency.
 One of the central goals is to understand how violence is constructed through the language of aesthetics, hierarchies, and categories.
 The program will also put into context the role of cultural institutions, such as museums and galleries, in the production of meaning through objects, social relations, and art consumption.